KarelZe/thesis/references/obsidian/Expose.md

 The *TabTransformer* [[@huangTabTransformerTabularData2020]] utilizes the afore-mentioned transformers [[🧠Deep Learning Methods/Transformer/@vaswaniAttentionAllYou2017]] to learn contextual embeddings of categorical features, whereas continous features are directly input into a feed-forward network.

-Another alternative is *Tabnet* ([[@arikTabNetAttentiveInterpretable2020]]), which fuses the concept of *decision trees* and *transformers*.
-Similar to growing a decision tree severals subnetworks are used to process the input in a sequential, hierarchical fashion.
+Another variant is *Tabnet* ([[@arikTabNetAttentiveInterpretable2020]]), which fuses the concept of *decision trees* and *transformers* in a neural network.
+Similar to growing a decision tree several subnetworks are used to process the input in a sequential, hierarchical fashion.
 Sequential attention, a variant of attention, is used to decide which features to use in each step.
-The output of *tabnet* is the aggregate of all subnetworks like an ensemble.
-Despite its difference, concepts like the encoder or decoder or attention similar to the previous variants.
+The output of *tabnet* is the aggregate of all subnetworks.
+Despite its distinctive difference, concepts like the encoder or decoder or attention similar to the previous variants.

 Previous research (e. g., [[@arikTabNetAttentiveInterpretable2020]]) could show that both tree-based and neural-network-based approaches can profit from learning on additional, unlabelled data.
 Thus we demonstrate how the models from above can be enhanced for the semi-supervised setting.
-For gradient boosted trees, self-training [[@yarowskyUnsupervisedWordSense1995]]  is used to obtain pseudo labels for unlabeled parts of the data set.
-The ensemble itself is trained on both true and pseudo labels.
+We decide on the variants *pre-training* and *self-training* after a short discussion.
+For gradient boosted trees, *self-training* [[@yarowskyUnsupervisedWordSense1995]]  is used to obtain pseudo labels for unlabeled parts of the data set.
+The final ensemble is trained on both true and pseudo labels.
 For the neural networks the scope is limited to separate *pre-training procedures* to maintain consistency with the supervised counterparts.
 Thus, for *TabNet* we use unsupervised pretraining of the encoder as propagated in [[@arikTabNetAttentiveInterpretable2020]].
 Equally, for the *TabTransformer* we pretrain the transformer layers and column embeddings through *masked language modeling* or *replaced token detection* as popularized in [[@devlinBERTPretrainingDeep2019]] and [[@clarkELECTRAPretrainingText2020]] respectively.

 **Empirical Study**